-Electronic monitoring can happen with an ankle or wrist unit using GPS monitoring.
-You will be required to maintain the battery at a functioning capacity, which will require regular charging.
-Ensure you have a full or nearfull battery when you leave your residence for approved activities and have a charging device with you if needed.
+Electronic monitoring requires you to wear an ankle or wrist unit using GPS monitoring.
+You will be required to maintain the battery at a functioning capacity, which will necessitate regular charging.
+Ensure you have a full or near-full battery when you leave your residence for approved activities and have a charging device with you if needed.

 The ankle bracelet must contact the skin, and socks must be worn over it.
 You can shower with the device.
-The wristwatch must also contact the skin, can be worn in the shower, and can be submerged up to three feet for up to 30 minutes.
+The wristwatch must also contact the skin. can be worn in the shower, and can be submerged up to three feet for up to 30 minutes.
 Neither device can be used in a hot tub.